pytorch/serve/docs/configuration.md

 # Advanced configuration

-One of design goal of TS is easy to use.
-The default settings form TS should be sufficient for most of use cases.
-This document describe advanced configurations that allows user to deep customize TS's behavior.
+One of design goal of TorchServe is easy to use.
+The default settings form TorchServe should be sufficient for most of use cases.
+This document describe advanced configurations that allows user to deep customize TorchServe's behavior.

 ## Environment variables

-User can set environment variables to change TS behavior, following is a list of variables that user can set for TS:
+User can set environment variables to change TorchServe behavior, following is a list of variables that user can set for TorchServe:
 * JAVA_HOME
 * PYTHONPATH
 * TS_CONFIG_FILE